 Coin Albums for Collectors - Discount Prices

-Dansco Albums are a step-up in quality and versatility.
-These albums feature the handsome, distinctive simulated brown leather binder with gold stamping on the cover and spine.
+Dansco Coin Albums are a step-up in quality and versatility.
+The Dansco archival quality coin albums feature a handsome, distinctive simulated brown leather binder with gold stamping on the cover and spine.
 Albums are made from a tough cloth material to insure longevity with the pages constructed from a thicker paper for added durability.
 Closed album measures 7.75"w x 9.25"h.
 Choose from more than 70 collecting series.

 OPTIMA coin sheets have an overall size of 8" x 10" (202x252 mm).
 Use with confidence for safe long-term storage of your coin collection.
 Optima Coin Pages are available in 7 different sizes with capacities from 6 to 54 coins per page.
 Optima Coin Albums also offer a special sheet for the storage of 2x2" coin holders.
 Both the Classic Style and Traditional Style Optima Binders come in two capacity sizes, a variety of colors, and include a protective slipcase.